frediff/OSM_parser/README.md

 </p>

 ### Use case 1:
 > This involves parsing a given OSM file and extracting the node and way elements from the file along with their attributes and then printing the total number nodes and ways discovered in the given file.
-It allows a user to search for a particular element by matching input string with substring of the name.
+It allows a user to search for a particular element by matching input string with sub-string of the name.

 ### Use case 2:
 > This involves finding the k-closest nodes to a given node using the crow fly distance.
 Here k is a user input.
 The latitude and longitude information of nodes is used to calculate the distance.
 An algorithm is followed that uses heaps and runs in ```O(N + K * LOG(K))``` time.